 Andrea Rosenthal, Resilient West Portal/West Portal Parents Club

 Ken Spielman, Resilient West Portal

 West Portal is a community of residents, organizations, businesses and networks that serve our immediate neighbors and Southwestern San Francisco.

-During times of stress, the stakeholders of West Portal come together in a collaborative, well organized manner to protect the health and well-being of the all guests, employees and residents – especially the new born, children, seniors and people living with access and functional needs.
+During times of stress, the stakeholders of West Portal come together in a collaborative, well-organized manner to protect the health and well-being of all guests, employees and residents – especially the new-born, children, seniors and people living with access and functional needs.